This easy chocolate mousse is quick and simple, and yet both elegant and kid-friendly. This one is light, but rich and satisfying.

 2 – Try to have at least one meal a day with your loved ones and take the time to reconnect.
 Avoid distractions and try not to get up a million times during the meal (I have suuuuuuch a hard time with that one).

 3 – Don’t support emotional eating.
 Don’t use food as a reward for good behavior, or as a way to comfort an upset child.

 4 – Be more mindful about eating.
 I am guilty of many a pizza pocket scarfed down at my desk, with my other hand on my keyboard.
 Too often, eating is joyless and mechanical.
 Take the time to enjoy food!

 Another fun thing about this book is that there are actual recipes for some of the things the author learned to make in France.
 They are all easy, approachable recipes that have nothing to do with escargots or complicated pastries or anything else that we usually associate with French food.
-At one point, the author describes making a chocolate mousse for dessert for her family, and this struck me as totally brilliant.
-Chocolate mousse is quick and simple, and yet both elegant enough for guests and loved by kids.
+At one point, the author describes making an easy chocolate mousse for dessert for her family, and this struck me as totally brilliant.

 If anyone has advice for dealing with picky eaters I would love to know!

 Easy Chocolate Mousse

 - 225 grams (8 oz) dark chocolate (semi-sweet or bittersweet), finely chopped

 - 1/8 teaspoon salt

 - 1 cup + 2 tablespoons heavy cream